-&lt;sup>288 Johnson v.
-United States, 671 A.2d 428, 433 (D.C.
-1995).
+273 Butler v.
+United States, 614 A.2d 875, 887 (D.C.
+1992).

-killing and the crime . . . [such] that the killing can be said to have occurred as a part of the perpetration of the crime."
-By contrast, the revised manslaughter statute, through use of the "in furtherance" phrase, requires that the accused's conduct that caused the death of another in some way facilitated the commission or attempted commission of the offense, including avoiding apprehension or detection of the offense or attempted offense.
-Practically, this change in law may have little impact, as most cases in which the accused causes the death of another as "part of perpetration of the crime," he or she would also have been acting in furtherance of the crime.
-However, this change improves the proportionality of the offense insofar as a person whose risk-creating behavior is not in furtherance of the felony is not as culpable as a person who otherwise negligently kills someone in the course of committing a specified felony.
-This change to the revised statute also maintains the revised manslaughter offense as a lesser-included offense of the revised murder offenses.
+DCCA has held that "[m]ere temporal and locational coincidence"275 between the underlying felony and the death are not enough.
+There must have been an "actual legal relation between the killing and the crime . . . [such] that the killing can be said to have occurred as a part of the perpetration of the crime."276 By contrast, the revised manslaughter statute, through use of the "in furtherance" phrase, requires that the accused's conduct that caused the death of another in some way facilitated the commission or attempted offense.277 Practically, this change in law may have little impact, as most cases in which the accused causes the death of another as "part of perpetration of the crime," he or she would also have been acting in furtherance of the crime.
+However, this change improves the proportionality of the offense insofar as a person whose risk-creating behavior is not in furtherance of the felony is not as culpable as a person who otherwise negligently kills someone in the course of committing a specified felony.278 This change to the revised statute also maintains the revised manslaughter offense as a lesser-included offense of the revised murder offenses.

-Third, the revised manslaughter statute incorporates the revised second degree murder statute's five changes to the specified felonies that can serve as a predicate to felony murder.
-The current felony murder predicates include: (1) all conduct constituting "robbery," currently an ungraded offense; (2) first degree child cruelty; (3) any "felony involving a controlled substance;" (4) mayhem; and (5) "any housebreaking while armed with or using a dangerous weapon," although it is unclear which specific crimes constitute such "housebreaking."
-By
+Third, the revised manslaughter statute incorporates the revised second degree murder statute's five changes to the specified felonies that can serve as a predicate to felony murder.279 The current felony murder predicates include: (1) all conduct constituting "robbery," currently an ungraded offense; (2) first degree child cruelty; (3) any "felony involving a controlled substance;"280 (4) mayhem; and (5) "any housebreaking while armed with or using a dangerous weapon," although it is unclear which specific crimes constitute such "housebreaking."281 By